dmarmor/epichrome/README.md

-- **# Epichrome 2.3.0
+# Epichrome 2.3.0

 ## Overview

-Epichrome lets you easily create web-based applications that work like standalone Mac apps while still being compatible with the full range of extensions available in the Chrome Web Store.
-It includes an extension to route links to the system default browser.
+Epichrome lets you create web-based Mac applications compatible with the full range of extensions available in the Chrome Web Store.
+It includes an extension to route links to your default browser.

-Download the latest release **[here](https://github.com/dmarmor/epichrome/releases "Download")**, and please check out the changes and important notes below.

-If you find a bug or have a feature request, please submit it [here](https://github.com/dmarmor/epichrome/issues "Issues").
+Download the latest release **[here](https://github.com/dmarmor/epichrome/releases "Download")**, and please check out the important notes below.
+If you find a bug or have a feature request, please submit it **[here](https://github.com/dmarmor/epichrome/issues "Issues")**.

 ## How To Support Epichrome